-Startled by a buzzer, Ellen jumped up, dropped her book, and stared at the red figures on the machines; the numbers were plummeting.
+Startled Ellen jumped up, dropped her book, and stared at the red figures on the machines; the numbers were plummeting.
 Nurses descended, swooped like angels from left, right and center.
-One shoved her out of the way.
+One shoved her out of the way, could not see the baby.

-"He's turning blue," the nurse said.
-Standing behind the cluster of nurses, Ellen could not see Gerard.
 All she could see were elbows and arms moving swiftly.
 In a few minutes calm returned and the baby and his machines were back in sync.
 All but one nurse left the room.